viedoc/custom-reports/docs/dev_guide.md

 You have forgotten to comment out or delete the development environment setup code.

 Fix:
 Ensure any code included to load packages and data is commented out.
+Check the list of [Forbidden Functions](./dev_guide.md#blocked-functions) above to make sure you're not using a blocked function in your code.

 </details>
 <details><summary><H3>Error: no applicable method function</H3></summary>